Ethnic communities in Kanpur: Portuguese

 In late 18th century there was a large population of Portuguese people in the city which included traders and businessmen.
 When the city was captured by British forces most of the Portuguese left the city.
 The old Portuguese graveyard or Kutchery Cemetery is situated at VIP Road where Archaeological Survey of India's office is present.
 At present there is small population of Portuguese scattered across the city.
 Allan de Noronha, president of All India Catholic Union is from the city and resides in the city.
 Brian Silas, a popular piano player and musician belongs to Kanpur.

 Marathis

 Kanpur is home to more than 2000 Marathi families.
 The approximate Marathi population in the city is around 20,000.
-The reason of the vast population of Marathis is because of the presence of Nana Sahib, a Maratha freedom fighter at the small town of Bithoor (about 25 km from Kanpur).
+The reason of the vast population of Marathis is because of the presence of Nana Sahib, a Maratha freedom fighter who resided at Bithoor (about 25 km from Kanpur).
 Every year, the Marathi people celebrate Ganesh Chaturthi, which is also celebrated with among the local Hindu population.
-Maharashtra Bhawan situated at Khalasi Lines is an important Marathi cultural centre in the city.
-The building was vandalised in the year 2009 by angry Bihari mobs who were protesting the persecution of Biharis in Maharashtra.Veena Sahasrabuddhe, a noted Hindustani Classical vocalist was born in Kanpur in 1948.
+Maharashtra Bhawan, situated at Khalasi Lines, is an important Marathi cultural centre in the city.
+The building was vandalised in the year 2009 by angry Bihari mobs who were protesting the persecution of Biharis in Maharashtra.
+Veena Sahasrabuddhe, a noted Hindustani Classical vocalist was born in Kanpur in 1948.